FIWARE/tutorials.Working-with-Linked-Data/README.md

 3. Reduce the result to a `id` parameter and make a third request to the Context Broker to _retrieve product details for selected shelves_

-To users familar with database joins, it may seem strange being forced to making a series of requests like this, however it is necessary due to scalability issues/concerns in a large distributed setup.
+To users familiar with database joins, it may seem strange being forced to making a series of requests like this, however it is necessary due to scalability issues/concerns in a large distributed setup.
 Direct join requests are not possible with NGSI-LD.